petsc/petsc/doc/docs/manual/mat.rst

 .. code-block::

-   MatCreateAIJ=(MPI_Comm comm,PetscInt m,PetscInt n,PetscInt M,PetscInt N,PetscInt d_nz,PetscInt *d_nnz, PetscInt o_nz,PetscInt *o_nnz,Mat *A);
+   MatCreateAIJ(MPI_Comm comm,PetscInt m,PetscInt n,PetscInt M,PetscInt N,PetscInt d_nz,PetscInt *d_nnz, PetscInt o_nz,PetscInt *o_nnz,Mat *A);

 ``A`` is the newly created matrix, while the arguments ``m``, ``M``, and ``N``, indicate the number of local rows and the number of global rows and columns, respectively.
-In the PETSc partitioning scheme, all the matrix columns are local and ``n`` is the number of columns corresponding to local part of a parallel vector.
+In the PETSc partitioning scheme, all the matrix columns are local and ``n`` is the number of columns corresponding to the local part of a parallel vector.
 Either the local or global parameters can be replaced with ``PETSC_DECIDE``, so that PETSc will determine them.
 The matrix is stored with a fixed number of rows on each process, given by ``m``, or determined by PETSc if ``m`` is